-Please see the photo gallery above for some of our November/December highlights
+Please see our photo gallery above for some of our January/February highlights.

 In order of display:

 A January sky

 Pine cones, Spruce cones and hazelnuts - squirrel food

 Walking through the conifers

 We readily admit that we are smitten with our red squirrels – and we make no apologies for writing about them once more!
 Their endearing charm, their individual traits, their vulnerability, along with their day to day actions all contribute to their appeal and we feel very privileged to be allowed such insights into their lives.